GDAngela/Online-chatroom/README.md

 # Online-chatroom
-This is an online chatroom which surpports :
+This is an online chatroom which supports :

 1 private and group chat.